Literature for back-end developer

 - Design Patterns (book):

-Erich Gamma, Richard Helm, Ralph Johnson, John M. Vlissides - Design Patterns - 1994or
+Erich Gamma, Richard Helm, Ralph Johnson, John M. Vlissides - Design Patterns - 1994,

-Eric Freeman - Head First Design Patterns - 2004.
+Eric Freeman - Head First Design Patterns - 2004, or Dive Into design patterns (opens new window)

 - Server management (book):